FrenzisRed/My_CCNA_Notes/23_ACLs.md

 ACLs are applied either inbound or outbound.

 In our example, the best location to apply the ACL is on R2 G0/1 outbound.
 This will block all connections from 192.168.2.0/24 to SRV1, but will not block the rest of the traffic, for example going to SRV2 or to network 192.168.1.0/24.

+Note that a maximum of one ACL can be applied to a single interface _per direction_, so one inbound and one outbound. \
+If we apply a second ACL in the same direction of the previous one, it will replace it.

+<b>Implicit deny:</b>
+What happens if a packet doesn't match any of the entries in an ACL?
+Well, there is an invisible rule at the end of a ACL ACE.
+The invisible rule, or implicit rules tell the router to deny the packet.
+It's like if at the end of the list there was a: if source IP = any, then deny.

 <h4 align="center">ACLs logic</h4>